SFG 87

-The SFG 87 (Singapore Fragmentation Grenade) is a defensive fragmentation hand grenade created in Singapore.
+The SFG 87 (lit.
+'Singapore Fragmentation Grenade 87') is a defensive fragmentation hand grenade created in Singapore.

 History

 The SFG 87 has been mass-produced since 1987 by Singaporean weapons manufacturer ST Kinetics replacing the older SFG 82 and SFG 75 variants.

 Design

 The SFG 87 has a military green plastic pre-fragmented body with approximately 2800 steel balls, each one having a diameter of 2 mm, ingrained into the inner shell.
-The shell has distinct ribbing across the outer surface.
+The shell has distinct ribbing across the outer surface to improve a person's grip on it.
 The grenade has an overall length of 110 mm and a diameter of 54 mm.

 The grenade contains approximately 150 grams of Composition B, which is ignited by pulling the safety pin, thus igniting the primer with the use of a Percussion Mechanism when the grenade is thrown, and the lever is released.
 Once ignited, the fuse lasts 4.5 seconds before exploding.

 The grenade has a significantly smaller diameter than other grenades its length, such as the M67 grenade and the DM51 grenade.
 It was a deliberate design decision by Chartered Industries in order to give the smaller statured soldiers an easier time of usage.

 The grenade is able to withstand temperatures from -20 °C to +50 °C before being at risk of structural damage or premature explosion.
 The SFG 87 has reusable practice and drill variants, such as the SPG 93, commonly used to train military personnel, with the safety marker painted blue for easy identification.
 On detonation, the SFG 87 has a maximum kill radius of 5 m, and a casualty radius of 20 m.
 It has a safety radius of 25 m.